R-miss-tastic: a unified platform for missing values methods and workflows: Structure and content of the platform

-\begin{enumerate} \item General lectures: introduction to statistical analyses with missing values, theory and concepts are covered, such as missing values mechanism, likelihood methods, imputation. \item Multiple imputation: introduction to popular methods of multiple imputation (joint modeling and fully conditional), how to correctly perform multiple imputation and limits of imputation methods \item Principal component methods: introduction to methods exploiting low-rank type structures in the data for imputation and estimation \item Specific data or applications types: lectures covering in detail various sub-problems such as missing values in time series, or surveys. \item Implementation in R: a non-exhaustive list of detailed vignettes describing functionalities of R packages that implement some of the statistical analysis methods covered in the other lectures. \end{enumerate}
+\begin{enumerate} \item General lectures: introduction to statistical analyses with missing values; the role of visualization and exploratory data analysis for understanding missingness and guiding its handling; theory and concepts are covered, such as missing values mechanisms, likelihood methods, and imputation. \item Multiple imputation: introduction to popular methods of multiple imputation (joint modeling and fully conditional), how to correctly perform multiple imputation and limits of imputation methods. \item Principal component methods: introduction to methods exploiting low-rank type structures in the data for visualization, imputation and estimation. \item Specific data or applications types: lectures covering in details various sub-problems such as missing values in \textit{time series}, in \textit{surveys}, or in treatment effect estimation (\textit{causal inference}).
+Indeed, certain data types require adaptations of standard missing values methods (for instance handling time dependence in time series \citep{moritz_2017}) or additional assumptions about the impact of missing values (such as the impact on confounded treatment effects in causal inference \citep{Mayer2020}).
+But also more in-depth material, for instance video recordings from a virtual workshop on \textit{Missing Data Challenges in Computation, Statistics and Applications}\footnote{\url{https://www.ias.edu/math/mdccsa}} held in 2020. \item Implementations: a non-exhaustive list of detailed vignettes describing functionalities of {R} packages and of {Python} modules that implement some of the statistical analysis methods covered in the other lectures.
+For instance, the functionalities and possible applications of the \pkg{missMDA} {R} package are presented in a brief summary, allowing the reader to compare the main differences between this package and the \pkg{mice} package which is also summarized using the same summary format. \end{enumerate}

-Figure~\ref{fig:lectures} is a screenshot of two views of the lectures page: Figure~\ref{fig:lectures}A shows a collapsed view presenting the different topics, Figure~\ref{fig:lectures}B shows an example of the expanded view of one topic (General tutorials), with a detailed description of one of the lecture (obtained by clicking on its title), ``Analysis of missing values'' by Jae-Kwang Kim.
+Figure~\ref{fig:lectures} illustrates two views of the lectures page: Figure~\ref{fig:lectures}A shows a collapsed view presenting the different topics, Figure~\ref{fig:lectures}B shows an example of the expanded view of one topic (General tutorials), with a detailed description of one of the lecture (obtained by clicking on its title), \samp{Analysis of missing values} by Jae-Kwang Kim.
 Each lecture can contain several documents (as is the case for this one) and is briefly described by a header presenting its purpose.